 (5) If the doctoral student announces that he/she does not wish to fulfil the educational requirements in the next semester, or the student does not register for the next training period, his/her PhD student legal relationship is suspended.

-(6) Student status terminates in case of the general termination causes determined in the Higher Education Act (notification by student, transfer to a PhD school of another higher education institute, disciplinary action etc.).
+(6) Student status terminates in case of the general termination causes determined in the National Higher Education Act (notification by student, transfer to a PhD school of another higher education institute, disciplinary action etc.).

+a) if the PhD student does not fulfil his / her research obligation at the end of the given semester, based on Section 8 (2) of the Doctoral Regulations,

-a) if the PhD student does not complete the complex exam, on the day of failing to perform his/her obligation, or the day when he/she failed,
+b) if the PhD student does not complete the complex exam, on the day of failing to perform his/her obligation, or the day when he/she failed,

-b) by achieving the certificate of completion (absolutorium),
+c) by achieving the certificate of completion (absolutorium),

-c) at the end of the eighth semester of the PhD course to which he/she registered.
+d) at the end of the eighth semester of the PhD course to which he/she registered.

 (7) A PhD student may defer PhD training a maximum of two times and for a maximum of two years, on each occasion two semesters at most.
 The shortest possible deferral time is one study semester.
 After two deferred semesters, he/she must register to the following semester of the training, or else the student status is terminated.
 There is an opportunity for deferring the first semester but only with the restrictions described in in the paragraph number (9).
 During the period of deferral/suspension, governmental scholarships or other supports will not be continued and payment of tuition fees, self-subsidy, charges are suspended.